jsrivaya/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The approach I followed was to create an initial pipeline where I could complete every single step with one of the example images.
+I did try a lot of different combinations and images to calculate the best results for the treating the frame.
+I found out that the combination of **channel S in binary**, a **8 points interpolation** during the birds eye view and the **usage of 10 frames** to find lanes made the greates improvements.
+I wanted to include the curvature calculations for lines validation but I am running out of time.
+I would stimate an curvature error and discard frames where the detected curvature is out of range.
+At the same time, I believe that an extra color filter could help in harder frames.
+This is specially important during very winding roads since the 10 frames calculation wouldn't be that useful.
+We would probably have to reduce those 10 frames to 5 or less.